What does Earth Day have to do with pajamas? A lot, actually.

 Here’s what else we like.

-- Our bamboo/cotton fabric is STANDARD 100 by OEKO-TEX® certified.
+- Our rayon from bamboo/cotton fabric is STANDARD 100 by OEKO-TEX® certified.
 If that seems like gibberish, it did to us, too.
 In a nutshell, this is a testing and certification system that tests for harmful substances used during all stages of production. it tests for illegal substances, legally regulated substances, known harmful (but not legally regulated) chemicals and more.
 In other words, you have to meet a lot of requirements to get this certification.

-- Bamboo for the fabric is organically grown.
+- Bamboo is organically grown.

 - The process used during the knitting of our fabric is less wasteful.
 For example, grey water is filtered and reused in local agriculture.

-- Dyed using low-impact fiber-reactive dyestuffs
+- Dyed using low-impact fiber-reactive dyestuffs.

 As we continue to investigate fabrics - and colors - we’ll always ask questions about sustainability and whether the fabric and processes are eco-friendly.
 We care about the environment.
 We care about keeping you healthy and cool.